debajyotiguha11/FaceRecognition/README.md

 ### Installing

-* Create an empty Folder named **"dataSets"** in the same directory where the python scripts are
+* Create an empty Folder named **"datasets"** in the same directory where the python scripts are
 * Create an empty folder called **iamgeloader** In same directory

 ## Running the tests